Products API: Sample Flows

-This article shares a possible use case your app could support, as well as sample flows that could support this use case.
-This can be a helpful jumping-off point as you plan your app's implementation.
+This article presents possible use cases and corresponding sample flows that you can support.
+This can be a helpful starting point as you plan your implementation.

 Copy

-Before big sale merchant might want to prepare store by creating a new category for products on sale, adding ribbons to products to catch visitors' attention and of course setting new actual prices and compare at prices.
-Let's see how to do it step by step.
+Before a big sale, a Wix user might want to prepare their store by creating a new category for products on sale, adding ribbons to products to catch visitors' attention, and setting new actual prices and compare-at prices.

-1. Add and arrange products in category.
-This will allow visitor to filter by this category on storefront category page (if merchant enabled this filter in editor).
-Also it allows merchant to control which products visitor will see first.
+1. Add and arrange products in a category.
+This allows visitors to filter by this category on the storefront (if Wix users enabled this filter in the Editor).
+It also lets Wix users control which products visitors see first.

-3. To add ribbon "Sale!" to all products in category call Bulk Update Products By Filter endpoint.
-In filter send filter by category id.
-In product send only ribbon.
-So your request will look like:
+3. To add the ribbon "Sale" to all products in the category, call Bulk Update Products By Filter with the following request body:

 Copy

-1. Finally, we need to update the actual prices and compare-at prices.
-To simplify, consider a single product with one variant where the actualPrice is set at $100.
+1. Update the actual prices and compare-at prices.
+To simplify, consider a single product with 1 variant where the actualPrice is set at $100.

-2. First we want to set a new compareAtPrice, this price will indicate to your client what is the price of the product before the sale. call Bulk Update Product Variants By Filter endpoint with variant with desired compareAtPrice and actualPrice:
+2. Set a new compareAtPrice.
+This price indicates what's the price of the product before the sale.
+Call Bulk Update Product Variants By Filter with a variant containing the desired compareAtPrice and actualPrice:

 Copy

-After this call example product will have compareAtPrice 100$ and actualPrice 90$.
+After this call, the example product has a compareAtPrice of $100 and an actualPrice of $90.

-a) If you want to adjust all actual prices by some specific amount or percentage which depends on original actualPrice value call Bulk Adjust Product Variants By Filter.
-For example if you want to decrease current actual prices by 10% pass next body:
+To adjust all actual prices by a specific amount or percentage based on the original actualPrice value, call Bulk Adjust Product Variants By Filter with the following request body:

 Copy

-After this call example product will have compareAtPrice 100$ and actualPrice 81$.
+After this call, the example product has a compareAtPrice of $100 and an actualPrice of $81.

-b) If you want to calculate new actualPrice from compareAtPrice by applying some discount to it call Bulk Adjust Product Variants By Filter with actualPriceFromCompareAtPrice.
-For example if you want to set actualPrice as 20% discount from compareAtPrice pass next body:
+To calculate a new actualPrice from compareAtPrice by applying a discount, call Bulk Adjust Product Variants By Filter with actualPriceFromCompareAtPrice.
+For example, to set actualPrice as a 20% discount from compareAtPrice, use the following request body:

 Copy

-After this call example product will have compareAtPrice 100$ and actualPrice 80$.
+After this call, the example product has a compareAtPrice of $100 and an actualPrice of $80.

-c) If you want to set exact actualPrice same for all variants of all products call Bulk Update Product Variants By Filter endpoint with variant with desired actualPrice:
+To set the same exact actualPrice for all variants of all products, call Bulk Update Product Variants By Filter with a variant containing the desired actualPrice:

 Copy

-After this call example product will have compareAtPrice 100$ and actualPrice 75$.
+After this call, the example product has a compareAtPrice of $100 and an actualPrice of $75.

-The Product object includes predefined fields that cannot be removed or renamed.
-However, there may be instances where you need to add additional fields to accommodate specific flows or use cases for your application.
+The Product object includes predefined fields that can't be removed or renamed.
+However, there may be instances where you need to add additional fields to accommodate specific flows or use cases for your app.

-For example, consider a real estate app that needs to store information about the total area and the type of unit (such as whether it is an apartment or a house).
-This can be achieved using the extendedFields field of the Product object.
+For example, consider a real estate app that needs to store information about the total area and the type of unit (such as whether it's an apartment or a house).
+You can achieve this using the extendedFields field of the Product object.

-Before proceeding, you may want to review our documentation on data extensions or schema plugins here.
+Before continuing, you may want to review the documentation on data extensions or schema plugins.

-1. Follow this guide to create an extension of type "Stores Catalog Product" in the Dev Center.
-Be sure to note the namespace of your app, as you will need it for the next steps.
-For this example, let's assume the namespace is @my-user-name/real-estate-app.
+1. Follow the guide to extend an existing object to create an extension of type "Stores Catalog Product" in the app dashboard.
+Be sure to note the namespace of your app, as you'll need it for the next steps.
+For this example, assume the namespace is @real-estate-app/real-estate-app.

 2. In the JSON Editor, enter the following value: